Dan6erbond/boat-app/README.md

  - Improved error handling: Various errors can be handled by the application through guards and custom exceptions.
  - Tests: This application does not implement any tests yet.
+ - Rotating refresh tokens: Currently access tokens are valid for a week; these should be short-lived and accompanied by a refresh token on authentication requests which are then used to generate a new access token and invalidated after each use.

 ## License